Prenatal Education & Classes

 Breastfeeding and Working

 Prepare for the challenges and rewards of breastfeeding and working.
 Learn about pumping, how to store milk, and practical tips for managing this busy lifestyle.
 Fee: $25 per couple.
-A $10 discount will be given if you take Breastfeeding Education and the Breastfeeding and Working class.

 Your Newborn Baby